 As clinical case manager, Carlson uses a holistic approach – both person-centered and evidence-based – to help clients take the steps they need to get off the streets and become more self-sufficient members of society.
 As a data integrity consultant, Carlson taps into her administrative social work skills to make sure non-profits are maximizing their service programs for people in need while still maintaining quality.

 Although she started her education with a BA in Film Studies and Sociology, she went on to specialize in social work by earning her MSW with a specialization in Community Empowerment Program Development from University of Georgia.
-During her graduate studies, she was honored with James D. Horne Memorial Scholarship, which provides financial assistance to BSW and MSW students who are interested in working with the homeless.
+During her graduate studies, she earned the honor of the James D. Horne Memorial Scholarship, which provides financial assistance to BSW and MSW students who want to work with the homeless.

 Enjoy our full interview with Carlson to learn more about the differences between clinical and administrative social work, and how both are crucial to helping social workers forge stronger, healthier communities.

 GradSchools: How did you get initially get involved in social work?

 I started working as a social worker doing overnights and weekends at a domestic violence shelter while I was in school full time for my Masters in Social Work.
 I felt the inspiration to become a social worker after needing social work services myself for my disability.
 I wanted to dedicate my life to helping others after seeing the benefits of the profession.

 GradSchools: Typically, what are some of the major differences between the clinical social work and macro graduate programs?